Looking for the most amazing Honolulu, Hawaii, tourist attractions? Well, you’ve come to the right place!

 As a kid, coming here with my mom on the weekends felt like Christmas!
 There’s always something new to do and see at the Ala Moana Center, so it feels more like a destination and less like just a simple mall.

 You can spend hours wandering around the multiple floors and wings of the mall.
 It has everything from high-end shops to convenience stores, cafes, restaurants, pop-up shops, and even a grocery store.
 At the heart of the mall, you’ll find the center stage, which often hosts live music and entertainment.

-If you’re looking for somewhere to chill out and picnic after your long shopping day, check out Ala Moana Beach Park.
+Ala Moana Beach Park is the perfect place to chill out and picnic after shopping.
 Ala Moana Beach Park is located right across the street from the mall.
 You can hang out in the shaded grassy areas, walk the lovely paths along the beach, or enjoy the sand and waves.